 Her MA was in Social Justice and Public Policy (first class honours).
 Ann also has a background in Law.
 Early in her career, she qualified as a Solicitor and worked for some years in commercial law.
 She subsequently changed direction, working in the NGO voluntary sector.
 She was Assistant CEO of Age & Opportunity for over a decade with responsibility for policy and public affairs, as well as for the organisation’s work on arts and culture.

-Neža Šubic is a Postdoctoral Researcher in the Department of Law.
+Neža Šubic is a Postdoctoral Researcher in the School of Law and Criminology.
 Neža is working on the ERC-funded DANCING project, Protecting the Right to Culture of Persons with Disabilities and Enhancing Cultural Diversity through European Union Law: Exploring New Paths.

 Since 2017, Neža has been undertaking doctoral studies at University College Dublin.
 Neža’s PhD research, funded by the UCD Sutherland School of Law, explores social rights in the context of the European arrest warrant.
 She recently submitted her PhD thesis for examination.
 During her PhD studies, Neža taught EU External Relations Law and Policy as an external module lecturer at Maynooth University.
 Prior to commencing her PhD studies, Neža worked as an assistant lawyer at the European Court of Human Rights in Strasbourg, and completed traineeships at various Slovene national courts, at the ECtHR, and at the Legal Service of the European Commission in Brussels.
 Neža holds an LL.B. from the University of Ljubljana, and an LL.M. from the University of Edinburgh (with distinction).
 In 2017, she passed the Slovene State Examination in Law.